 While Germany is improving when it comes to using credit cards, Norway has always been good since I first moved here a decade ago!

-You can use cards to buy tickets on the bus, at every kiosk, in taxis, etc. In fact, you will likely see plenty of places with a sign saying they don’t even take cash.
+You can use cards to buy tickets on the bus, at every kiosk, in taxis, etc. You will likely see plenty of places with a sign saying they don’t even take cash.
 Apple Pay is also ubiquitously used in Norway.

 One thing to note – some American cards will require a signature on receipts, so don’t run off after buying something!